magictrick-dev/HatTricks/Allocators/README.md

 You will probably want to write robust memory set routines.
 It is possible to write faster `memset()` and `memcpy()` routines for the stack allocator!

+When you are dealing with classes (and constructors), you can't a raw block of memory and expect them to work properly.
+In order for this to work, you need to invoke the constructor *manually* by using the placement new operator.
+Just like the normal new operator, you are saying "perform this allocation using this predefined chunk of memory I have provided for you".
+This, in effect, will perform construction for you.
+An additional side effect is that you there is no "placement delete" operator.
+You can only "delete" something you allocated from "new"; we did not use new to acquire a block of memory, we did this our selves.
+Instead, we must *manually* invoke the destructor ourselves and *then* can we deallocate.
+There are ways to bolt this behavior back into C++ such that we never need to do any of the above, but this far extends outside this example.